-Some of our favorite hiking trails are: Hickman Bridge, Grand Wash and Capitol Gorge Wash.
+Some of the best day hikes in Capitol Reef National Park are: Hickman Bridge, Grand Wash and Capitol Gorge Wash.

 Keep in mind the park’s elevation is 5500 feet.
 If you’re coming from a lower elevation, or from sea level, trails that are considered “easy” might be more difficult for you.

 When hiking at Capitol Reef in the spring it is especially important that you take the proper gear and plenty of water.